Cerealkillerway/MeteorDeploy/README.md

 ##**NOTICE:**
 This script needs the latest version from master-branch of ssh2 npm module by mscdex (thanks to him for his work);
-the current ssh2 module (0.3.6) does not include the latest changes; for convenience I've included the needed files for ssh2 module in subfolder /lib/ssh2-master;
+the current ssh2 module on npm (0.3.6) does not include the latest changes; for convenience I've included the needed files for ssh2 module in subfolder /lib/ssh2-master;

-the first time that you will use deploy, the script will overwrite ssh2 module fils in meteor-deploy-ssh/node_modules folder with the latest version automatically;
+the first time that you will use deploy, the script will overwrite ssh2 module files in meteor-deploy-ssh/node_modules folder with the latest version automatically;
-since the operation (copy files and delete lib/ssh2-master subfolder after that) needs root privileges, the first time you will use this script you will be prompted for sudo password two times for this two operations;
+since these operations (copy files and delete lib/ssh2-master subfolder after that) needs root privileges, the first time you will use this script you will be prompted for sudo password two times for this two operations;

 ##**TODO:**
-- mongodb dump and restore option
+- mongodb restore option
 - autofind application name

 Node script to deploy meteor application to custom server.